Q&A

 Q

-Could you define a 'highly sensitive person' and if this impacts on psychological being.
+Could you define a 'highly sensitive person' and whether this impacts psychological wellbeing?
 Does a highly sensitive person also have increased intuition and kinaesthetic sensitivity?

 A